gluster/glusterdocs/docs/Developer-guide/Building-GlusterFS.md

 This will create rpms from the source in 'extras/LinuxRPM'. _(Note: You will need to install the rpmbuild requirements including rpmbuild and mock)_<br>
-For CentOS / Enterprise Linux 8 the dependencies can be installed via:
+For Fedora / CentOS / Enterprise Linux 8 the dependencies can be installed via:

 ```console
 yum install mock rpm-build  selinux-policy-devel